Weinstein exactness of nearby Lagrangians and related questions: Introduction

 Inspired by this conjecture, we propose that if $L' \in \LHam(L)$ is close to $L$, then there is an accordingly small Hamiltonian isotopy from $L$ to $L'$.
 More precisely, we consider the following speculation.

 \begin{hyp} Let $L$ be a Lagrangian in a symplectic manifold $M$.
-There exists a neighbourhood $U$ of $L$ with the following property.
+For every small enough neighbourhood $U$ of $L$, we have the following property.
 If $L'$ is Hamiltonian isotopic to $L$ in $M$ and $L'\subseteq U$, then there exists a Hamiltonian isotopy $\{\phi_t\}_{t\in [0,1]}$ supported in $U$ such that $\phi_1(L)=L'$. \end{hyp}

 If this holds for $L$, then its Hamiltonian orbit $\LHam(L)$ is locally path connected via Hamiltonian isotopies.
 Although this statement is new in the Lagrangian context, there are some results towards its Hamiltonian counterpart.
 More precisely, the group $\mathrm{Ham}_c(M)$ of compactly supported Hamiltonian diffeomorphisms of a symplectic manifold $M$ is locally path connected in the $C^0$ topology (via Hamiltonian isotopies) if $M$ is a closed surface or the open ball $B^{2n}$.
-The 2-dimensional case case follows from Fathi's work on homeomorphisms preserving a volume form~\cite{Fathi1980} and the folkloric fact that a path of such homeomorphisms on a closed surface can be $C^0$ approximated by a path of symplectomorphisms, see~\cite{Seyfaddini2013} for a proof.
+The 2-dimensional case case follows from Fathi's work on homeomorphisms preserving a volume form~\cite{Fathi1980} and the folkloric fact that a path of such homeomorphisms on a closed surface can be $C^0$ approximated by a path of symplectomorphisms; see~\cite{Seyfaddini2013} for a proof.
 The case of the open ball was proved by Seyfaddini, also in~\cite{Seyfaddini2013}.

-Note that the local path connectedness of $\mathrm{Ham}(M)$ does not yield Speculation~\ref{conj:strong} for all Lagrangians of $M$.
-Theorem~\ref{thm:Counter-Example} below shows that, for instance in the standard symplectic ball $M$ of dimension $6$ or greater, there exist certain {\it irrational} tori for which Speculation~\ref{conj:strong} fails.
-It does, however, imply Speculation~\ref{conj:strong} for graphs of Hamiltonian symplectomorphisms of $M$.
-Conversely, note that even if Speculation~\ref{conj:strong} holds for all graphs in $M\times M$, it does not imply local path connectedness of $\mathrm{Ham}(M)$, since the Hamiltonian isotopy given by the speculation need not be through graphs.

-In the positive direction, we prove the existence of neighbourhoods of \emph{local exactness} for several classes of Lagrangians, by which we mean a Weinstein neighbourhood $\m W(L)$ of a Lagrangian $L$ so that any Lagrangian Hamiltonian isotopic to $L$ contained in this neighbourhood is exact in $\m W(L)$.
-When the NLC is known to hold for $L$, we can then deduce that $L$ satisfies Speculation~\ref{conj:strong}.
-This indicates, however, that Speculation~\ref{conj:strong} is likely extremely hard to prove in great generality.
+Note, however, that the local path connectedness of $\mathrm{Ham}(M)$ does not yield Speculation~\ref{conj:strong}.

-However, the following weaker form of the speculation holds in greater generality and is easier to prove.
+A confirmation of Speculation~\ref{conj:strong} is within reach only in the few cases where the NLC is known to hold.
+However, the following weaker form of the speculation should be much more accessible.

 \begin{hyp} Let $L$ be a displaceable Lagrangian in a symplectic manifold $M$.
 There exists a neighbourhood $U$ of $L$ with the following property.
 If $L'$ is Hamiltonian isotopic to $L$ in $M$ and $L'\subseteq U$, then $L\cap L'\neq\emptyset$. \end{hyp}